moehriegitt/hob3l/README.md

     make test
 ```

-The resulting executable is called 'hob3l.exe' (also under Linux --
-this is so that it also works under Windows).

-Parallel building should be fully supported using the `-j` option to
+Parallel building is supported using the `-j` option to make.
-make.

-Some Perl scripts are used to generate C code, but all generated C
+Some Perl scripts are used to generate C code during compilation.

-code is also checked in, so the scripts are only invoked when changes
-are made.
+The resulting executable is called 'hob3l.x'.
+It is renamed during
+installation (`hob3l` on Linux, `hob3l.exe` on Windows).

 ### Different Build Variants